fhhagenberg-sqe/web-testing-selenium/README.md

    The required libraries _Unit_, _Selenium WebDriver_ (and two more) are already set up as Maven dependencies.
 So you do not have to download or install anything, your IDE will locate and download them for you.
    If you prefer to **not** use an IDE, you can use the Maven command line tool _mvn_ to compile and package your classes and execute your tests.

-1. Take the existing class [`at.fhhagenberg.sqe.widok.WidokTest`](src/test/java/at/fhhagenberg/sqe/widok/WidokTest.java) as starting point to write a system test with JUnit and Selenium WebDriver.
+1. Take the existing class [`at.fhhagenberg.sqe.fhresearch.FHResearchTest`](src/test/java/at/fhhagenberg/sqe/fhresearch/FHResearchTest.java) as starting point to write a system test with JUnit and Selenium WebDriver.
 Implement all of the _four tests of the previous exercise (1)_:

-   1. `testWidokGerman`: Ensure, the default search page is correctly translated to german.
+   1. `testResearchGerman`: Ensure, the default search page is correctly translated to german.
-   1. `testWidokEnglish`: Ensure, the english search page is correctly translated to english.
+   1. `testResearchEnglish`: Ensure, the english search page is correctly translated to english.
-   1. `testWidokSearch`: Search for 'testing' and check the number of publications and if the first publication has the title _"Testen von Web-Anwendungen"_;
+   1. `testResearchSearch`: Search for 'testing' and check the number of publications and if the first publication has the title _"Testen von Web-Anwendungen"_;

 1. Run all your tests and make sure they complete successfully.